 Practitioner’s Guide to Global Health

 global health experience, this guide is for you!

-- Course 1: “The Big Picture” (to be completed 6-12 months in advance) covers several important “big picture” questions: Why do you want to have a global health learning experience?
+- Part 1: “The Big Picture” (to be completed 6-12 months in advance) covers several important “big picture” questions: Why do you want to have a global health learning experience?
 What kind of experience is right for you and your current level of training?
 When would be a good time?
 Where should you do it?
 How will you fund it?
-This course is appropriate for: 1) first-year medical students who plan to apply for the GH Summer Scholarship; 2) second-year medical students who would like to take a year off between year 1 and 2 to undertake a GH experience; and 3) third-year medical students who are planning GH electives for their fourth year.
+This part is appropriate for: 1) first-year medical students who plan to apply for the GH Summer Scholarship; 2) second-year medical students who would like to take a year off between year 1 and 2 to undertake a GH experience; and 3) third-year medical students who are planning GH electives for their fourth year.

-- Course 2: “Preparation & On The Ground”(to be completed 1-3 months in advance) will help you arrange logistics; consider security, cultural awareness, and health hazards.
+- Part 2: “Preparation & On The Ground”(to be completed 1-3 months in advance) will help you arrange logistics; consider security, cultural awareness, and health hazards.
 You will identify and manage personal and property safety risks; navigate professional, ethical, and cultural issues.
-This course is appropriate for any medical student who plans to go abroad.
+This part is appropriate for any medical student who plans to go abroad.

-These courses have been made possible thanks to the hard work of over 50 global health experts from around the world, the ACEP International Section, and the Boston University Digital Learning Initiative.
+This course has been made possible thanks to the hard work of over 50 global health experts from around the world, the ACEP International Section, and the Boston University Digital Learning Initiative.